turtle96/taskell/README.md

 * This is a desktop task manager application.
 It has a GUI but most of the user interactions happen using a CLI (Command Line Interface).
-* It is a Java application built by students learning Software Engineering while using Java as the main programming language.
+* It is a Java application built by Team Autumn, a team of students learning Software Engineering, using Java as the main programming language.
 * It is **written in OOP fashion**.
 It provides a **reasonably well-written** code example that is **significantly bigger** (around 6 KLoC)than what students usually write in beginner-level SE modules.